-The Office of External Affairs and Communications, Management Information Services Division and University Computing Service are building new web templates and components for use by University of Cambridge websites which will be available by mid to late February 2013.
-Integration into the UCS Falcon and MISD's Drupal Content Management Systems will precede this.
-We will also be managing the production of a Wordpress theme based on the templates.
+The Office of External Affairs and Communications, Management Information Services Division and University Computing Service built new web templates and components for use by University of Cambridge websites in February 2013.
+Integration into the UCS Falcon and MISD's Drupal Content Management Systems preceded this.
+A Wordpress theme based on the templates was also produced.

-The templates are being built in response for the need to:
+The templates were built in response for the need to:

 - allow our sites to be accessible from mobile devices